StanfordSpezi/SpeziHealthKit/Sources/SpeziHealthKitBulkExport/SpeziHealthKitBulkExport.docc/BulkHealthExporter.md

 It is safe to call this function multiple times and with the same input, even if a previously-created upload has already been completed.
 The session will internally keep track of its creation date, and will only ever export samples up to that date.
-This allows an app to e.g. use the ``CollectSample`` API to continuously fetch and collect new Health samples, and use the ``BulkHealthExporter`` to do a one-time export operation of historical Health data.
+This allows an app to e.g. use the `CollectSample` API to continuously fetch and collect new Health samples, and use the ``BulkHealthExporter`` to do a one-time export operation of historical Health data.

 - Important: Ensure that your app has sufficient HealthKit access permissions before starting bulk export sessions.
 The session itself will *not* prompt the user for access; instead, it will fail to fetch and process any sample types for which no HealthKit permission is granted.

-It is possible to ``BulkHealthExporter/ExportSession/pause()`` an export session, which can then be resumed using the ``BulkHealthExporter/ExportSession/start()`` function.
+It is possible to ``BulkExportSession/pause()`` an export session, which can then be resumed using the ``BulkExportSession/start()`` function.

 ### Example: Bulk-Upload of Historical Health Data to Firebase

-This example implements a custom ``BulkHealthExporter/BatchProcessor``, which uploads the exported HealthKit samples received from the ``BulkHealthExporter`` into Firebase.
+This example implements a custom ``BatchProcessor``, which uploads the exported HealthKit samples received from the ``BulkHealthExporter`` into Firebase.
 In this case, we implicitly define the Batch Processor's `Output` type as `Void`, since we're just interested in the uploading, and don't want to perform any additional on-device operations using the results of the individual batches.

 ```swift